Rachnerd/angular1typescript/README.md

 The type of AppComponentOptions is stored in a so called declaration file (d.ts) in ./typings.
 These files act like a typed layer on top of the existing ES5 code so the TS compiler allows it to be called.
 ```
-Open App.ts and look at the references in comments on top.
+Open app.ts and look at the references in comments on top.
 Scroll through the angular.d.ts file in /typings
 ```